Internet marketing is a simple and effective way to make money.

 With image marketing, there are infographics.
 These are fun and visual charts, graphs, pictures or illustrations, much like the one here that we created.

-For those of you who don’t like the idea of writing long in depth articles (like this one), then you might want to consider doing podcasts.
+For those of you who don’t like the idea of writing long in depth articles (like this one), then you might want to consider doing podcasts and webinars.

 A case study could be your own business accomplishments or those of others in your industry.